Edit DOCX Metadata

 Edit document properties (title, author, subject, keywords, creator) of Word (DOCX) files.
 When you add a file, existing metadata is read and the form is pre-filled.
 Only the core properties are updated—document content and formatting are not changed.
 Download the updated file as filename_updated.docx.
 Replace the file or drop another DOCX anytime.
 No registration; processing is 100% client-side.

-Editing Word metadata allows you to update document properties, add author information, set document titles, add keywords, and organize document information.
+Editing Word metadata lets you update document properties, add author information, set document titles, add keywords, and organize document information.

 Word metadata is stored in the DOCX package in docProps/core.xml.
 This tool reads those properties when you add a file, lets you edit title, author, subject, keywords, and creator, then writes only that file back.
 The rest of the document (body, styles, media) is left unchanged.